-In addition to litigating cases involving employer-provided benefits, Mark represents insurance companies in traditional life, health and disability insurance litigation.
-For several years he has been the planner and moderator of the Oklahoma Insurance Law Update, an annual seminar sponsored by the Oklahoma Bar Association.
+In addition to litigating cases involving employer-provided benefits, Mark represents insurance companies in traditional life, health, disability, property and casualty, and bad faith insurance litigation.

 A portion of Mark’s practice is also devoted to appellate matters.
 Throughout his career, he has successfully represented clients before the U.S. Supreme Court and various federal and state appellate courts.